johnrsibert/JonzPandemic/index.md

 less than 3%, you would be correct about 95% of the time.

 The are a couple of reasons why the distribution is skewed.
 Skewness is, in part, a simple numerical artifact.
-The mean of ratio is close to zero, but the ratio can never be less than zero.
-So the left limb of the distribution must include fewer instances than the right limb.
+The mean of the CFR is close to zero, but a ratio can never be less than zero.
+So, the left limb of the distribution must include fewer instances than the right limb.
 There are also medical reasons for the skewness.
 The larger number of values to the right of the peak are possibly deaths of the people most vulnerable